George Lucas was nobody.

 At this point in the interview, something became clear: Join me, my son, and together we will rule the office supply galaxy …

-Star Wars was a metaphor about rebelling against his father.
-GASP: DARTH VADER REALLY WAS HIS FATHER.
+Star Wars was directly about rebelling against his father.
+DARTH VADER REALLY WAS HIS FATHER.

 Maybe Lucas didn’t even realize it at the time, but by the time we spoke about this for a USA Today story in 2007, he couldn’t really deny the connection.
 “Both Steven and I do that,” Lucas, of his Indiana Jones colleague, Steven Spielberg.
 “Almost all of our films are about fathers and sons.
 Whether it’s Darth Vader or E.T… I don’t think you could look at any of our movies and not find that.”